EricaSG/Mod3Project/README.md

 #### Findings

 * Seattle is 70% White and 51% male.
 Black/African Americans make up 6.1% of Seattle's Population, but make up 1/3 of the Terry Stop subjects.
 While those who identify as women make up 20% of the Terry Stop subjects.
 * 76% of the officers in this datset are white and 88% of the officers identify as male.
-The average age of the oifficers on duty were born in the year 1982, while the oldest reporting officers was born in 1946 and the youngest officers were born in 1997.
+The average age of the officers on duty were born in the year 1982, while the oldest reporting officers was born in 1946 and the youngest officers were born in 1997.

 #### Recommendations & Insights
 For community policing to be effective, the police force should at a minimum be representative of the total population for that city and/or Precinct.
 Programs should be started to recruit more minorities and women to be police officers and representatives of the law.
 Minority representation within the law will help well intentioned laws from unfairly targeting People of Color.
 With so few women being stopped, it raises the questions;